odhinto/dsc-phase-1-project-v3/README.md

 *   **Broad.phase.of.flight**: Majority of the accidents occur during landing e.g. 24.995%.
 *   **Schedule**: There seems to be a rather even distribution between scheduled and non-scheduled flights where accidents/incidents occurred, although more accidents occur for non-scheduled flights (35% vs 31%).
 We will need to replace "UNK" with "Unknown" to maintain similar format.

-Generally, he dataset contains 31 columns and 90348 rows (including the header columns).
+Summarily, the dataset contains 31 columns and 90348 rows (including the header columns).
 There are several missing values in different columns.
 The only column without any missing data is the 'Investigation.Type' column, and this can form a good place to start with the data cleaning exercise.

 Further perusal of the data in Microsoft Excel gave some preliminary insights that can advise the data cleaning exercise: